OCA/bank-payment-alternative/account_payment_batch_oca/README.rst

 This module also adds an action *Add to Payment Order* on supplier invoices and *Add to Debit Order* on customer invoices.

-You can print a Payment order via the menu Invoicing/Accounting > Vendors > Payment Orders and then select the payment order to print.

 Bug Tracker
 ===========